jronallo/iiif-image-server-node/readme.md

 # IIIF Image Server in Node

-Simple example IIIF Image server written in Node to show the use of the `iiif-image` module.
+IIIF Image server written in Node using the `iiif-image` module.

 ## Compliance